-- If the student is infected with or can be proven to be a carrier of external parasites (such as head lice) which may be transmittable through normal school contacts and which pose a threat to the safety and well-being of the school community. - Possession or use of tobacco on school property or at school sponsored activities. - Possession or use of a controlled substance or alcoholic beverage on school property, during school hours, or at school sponsored activities. - Insubordination refusal to comply with reasonable standards of behavior established by teachers or the administration. - Use of abusive or profane language. - Vandalism or defacing of property belonging to the school district, district employees, or to students during the school day, during non-school days (weekends, etc.), during the evening or night time or during the summer months. - Fighting - Unsportsmanlike conduct involving visiting schools, spectators, representatives, or officials of school contests, and his or her own teams. - Theft or pilferage of property belonging to the school district, the staff, students, or schools being visited by our students. - Gambling - Oral, written, or gestures of obscenity. - Gross disrespect of teachers, school administrators, or other employees. - Excessive and/or chronic tardiness or absenteeism. - Use of pins, paper clips, rubber bands, pencils, lighters, fireworks, or any other objects which could be harmful to others. - Forgery--parents' names on absent slips or teachers names on passes. - Truancy (skipping school). - Committing any other act or becoming involved in any activity which disrupts the normal educational opportunities for other student or behavior that interferes with classwork. - Leaving school grounds during the school day without permission of school authority - Unlawful assembly.
+- Possession or use of tobacco and/or nicotine delivery systems on school property or at school sponsored activities. - Possession or use of a controlled substance or alcoholic beverage on school property, during school hours, or at school sponsored activities. - Insubordination refusal to comply with reasonable standards of behavior established by teachers or the administration. - Use of abusive or profane language. - Vandalism or defacing of property belonging to the school district, district employees, or to students during the school day, during non-school days (weekends, etc.), during the evening or night time or during the summer months. - Fighting - Unsportsmanlike conduct involving visiting schools, spectators, representatives, or officials of school contests, and his or her own teams. - Theft or pilferage of property belonging to the school district, the staff, students, or schools being visited by our students. - Gambling - Oral, written, or gestures of obscenity. - Gross disrespect of teachers, school administrators, or other employees. - Excessive and/or chronic tardiness or absenteeism. - Use of pins, paper clips, rubber bands, pencils, lighters, fireworks, or any other objects which could be harmful to others or school property. - Forgery--parents' names on absent slips or teachers names. - Truancy (skipping school). - Committing any other act or becoming involved in any activity which disrupts the normal educational opportunities for other students or behavior that interferes with classwork. - Leaving school grounds during the school day without permission of school authority - Unlawful assembly.